daos-stack/daos/docs/admin/pool_operations.md

    pool2 1.0 GB Ready 0%   0%        0/4      1->2
 ```

-For the above example, pool1 and pool2 need be upgraded from pool
+For the above example, pool1 and pool2 need to be upgraded from pool
 version 1 to pool version 2.

 NB: jump upgrading is not supported; e.g. upgrading pools created from